senawy2003/Python_projects/Socket/README.md

-# SOcket script in python
+# Socket script in python
 a python script used in connection

 ## how to use